 I’m really honored and I appreciate all of you.
 If you’re not yet a subscriber, you may want to join to see what these “latest content alert emails” look like.
 As usual, it’s all about serving my audience.

 Whenever I publish a new post, I’ll quickly write a friendly email to my subscribers.
-Here’s a sample:
+Here’s a sample from December of 2019:

 If your latest post doesn’t meet these conditions, then don’t send it to your leads.
 Just promote it on social media networks and search engines.

-Treat your leads as kings, whether they came from PPC, search, social media, word of mouth or from elsewhere.
-Because they truly are.
+Treat your leads as kings, whether they came from PPC, search, social media, word of mouth, or from elsewhere.

 In addition to these emails, you can also send an unexpected freebie email to your leads.